 Configuring the web filter should also be straightforward and not require an extensive learning curve.
 It is also important to choose a solution that is quick and easy to manage, and which will remain so even if multiple WiFi points are introduced.

 While it may not be necessary to extensively filter the websites that can be accessed through the school network in order to comply with CIPA regulations, a web content WiFi filter for schools should have a high degree of granularity.
-This will ensure that school Internet access policies can be easily applied and it will limit over-filtering the Internet and blocking potentially important internet content such as advice about contraception, STIs, and advice on LGBT issues.
+This will ensure that school Internet access policies can be easily applied and it will limit over-filtering the Internet and blocking potentially important internet content such as advice about contraception, STIs, and LGBT issues.

 WebTitan Cloud for WiFi

-WebTitan’s web content WiFi filter for schools is:
+To recap on the advantages of WebTitan Cloud for WiFI, our web content WiFi filter for schools is:

 - 100% cloud-based